Company (2002 film): Plot

+The conflict moves internationally, leading to an intense chase in Kenya.
+Malik hires foreign assassins to eliminate Chandu, who is severely injured in the attack but manages to survive.
+Recognizing Chandu's vulnerability, Sreenivasan tracks him down in Kenya and persuades him to return to Mumbai.
+He convinces Chandu to assist the police in bringing the mafia under control by taking down Malik through legal and strategic means.
+Upon returning, Chandu uses his remaining influence to infiltrate the prison system and kill the politician who originally ordered the high-profile contract killing.

+Realizing they have been manipulated by outside forces and their own egos, Chandu and Malik speak over the phone and agree to a truce.
+However, the gears of the underworld remain in motion.
+Chandu is unable to timely rescind a standing execution order he had previously given to Koda Singh, his fiercely loyal lieutenant.
+Acting on the old directive, Koda tracks Malik down to Hong Kong, executes him at point-blank range, and is immediately arrested by local authorities.

+Sreenivasan notifies a devastated Chandu of Malik's death.
+Shattered by the realization that his unrescinded order destroyed his former mentor and brother, Chandu accepts Sreenivasan's advice to peacefully surrender.
+The film ends on a somber note with Chandu serving a life sentence in prison, while Sreenivasan reflects on the corporate nature of the underworld, concluding that the "Company" never truly dies, as a new leader will inevitably rise to replace the old.

 Production

+Development

 At a producer's house, director Ram Gopal Varma met a man named Haneef, who had been in prison for five years after the 1993 Bombay bombings.
 He was a close aide of gangster Dawood Ibrahim.
 Varma started talking to Haneef out of curiosity and his "obsession with the criminal psyche", who told him how the underworld operated.
 During that time, the media was circulating stories about the conflict between Ibrahim and Chhota Rajan, who had a fallout and wanted to kill each other, thus giving Varma the idea for Company.
 During his research for Satya (1998), Varma found out several things he could not incorporate into one film, especially the police procedures, because there was too much information.

 Varma said he drew inspiration for the supporting characters and scenes from the staff of his own production company.
 He said Haneef's version of the underworld war gave him a story while his research gave him the "atmosphere".
 He found a strong resemblance with the rivalries between criminals and those between politicians because he felt "human nature is same everywhere".
 Varma was also inspired by the September 2000 attack on Rajan in Bangkok, which was perceived as the intelligence agencies pitting one gang against another.
 He later met several crime reporters, police officers and associates of gangsters regarding the research of the film.
 The film's screenplay was written by Jaideep Sahni.